Kim Kardashian & Kanye West’s Surrogate Is In Labor

-Kim Kardashian and Kanye West’s are about to become parents yet again.
+Kim Kardashian and Kanye West are about to become parents yet again.
 The couple’s surrogate is in labor, and Kim’s older sister, Kourtney Kardashian, confirmed the news during an appearance on The Ellen DeGeneres Show on Thursday.

 According to TMZ, Kim Kardashian and Kanye West were at the hospital on Thursday night awaiting the arrival of their fourth child, a baby boy.